SJSU272LabF17/BitCoinPredict/README.md

     `$ python predict.py`

 ### Algorithm accuracy
-We have acheived Mean Square Error close to 33 over roughlt 650K records with 70-30 split using Logistic Regression model.
+We have acheived Mean Square Error close to 33 over the span of roughly 650K records with 70-30 split using Logistic Regression model.

 ### Final Output: